icons8/lunacy-docs/docs/autolayout.md

 * **Alignment controls**.
 Align your layers within the auto layout.

-    Since alignment options will be determined by auto layout settings, this section of the Inspector will be unavailable:
+    Since alignment options will be determined by auto layout settings, this section of the right panel will be unavailable:

     <embed type="image/svg+xml" alt="alignment_disabled" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/f0DMpMmXpkCbCQ1xFSXCYg.svg" width="844" />